 It is notable that the X-E1 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-E1 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the X-E1 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The X-E1 was replaced by the Fujifilm X-E2, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the X-E1 and PEN-F can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-E1 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.